DespairC/SimpleDB/course-info-2021/lab4.md

 After you have acquired locks, you will need to think about when to release them as well.
-It is clear that you should release all locks associated with a transaction after it has committed or aborted to ensure strict 2PL.
+It is clear that you should release all locks associated with(有关系) a transaction after it has committed or aborted to ensure strict 2PL.
 However, it is
-possible for there to be other scenarios in which releasing a lock before a transaction ends might be useful.
+possible for there to be other scenarios(情景) in which releasing a lock before a transaction ends might be useful.
 For instance, you may release a shared lock on a page after scanning it to find empty slots (as described below).